mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Katagiri Roshi:** I would like to review and also [explain] a little bit, in relation between the mind in terms of phenomena and the mind in terms of the truths.

-In this book, *Mahayana* is about the truth.
+In this book, *Mahayana* is the truth.
 Do you remember, the meaning of Mahayana?

 Well, let me say more.
 In this book, Mahayana is not the Mahayana in relation to Hinayana, but the truth.
 And truth is considered as the mind of all sentient being.

 This is a very interesting point in Buddhism.
 Probably we discussed about this, why we call the truth *mind*.
-Because truth is still, a truth is the universal scale of being where all sentient beings exist in peace and harmony.
+Because the truth is the universal scale of being where all sentient beings exist in peace and harmony.
 This is the truth.
 But all sentient beings are nothing but all of us, including floors, animate being or inanimate being.
 And all sentient beings are not objects separate from us, separate from human mind.
 So exactly all sentient beings are already considered or recognized or known by human mind.

-So in other words, regardless of whether you can see or hear or not, all sentient beings are already seen within the cognition of human mind, human cognition.
+So in other words, regardless of whether you can see or hear [them] or not, all sentient beings are already seen within the cognition of human mind, human cognition.
 So everything is already in the human cognition.
-Because, even a little bit, we can see through human consciousness, we can see [panoramic] picture of the universe.
+Because, even a little bit, we can see through human consciousness [the panoramic] picture of the universe. (*Transcriber’s Note:* Katagiri Roshi says “cinerama” but probably means “panoramic”.
+Cinerama was a widescreen movie format.)
 Can’t you?
 You can do it.
-You can see the [panoramic] picture of the earth where you are, and also other planet you are not, you have never been, and also space between the other planets and the earth we live in.
-You can see it. (*Transcriber’s Note:* Katagiri Roshi says “cinerama,” but probably means “panoramic.”
-Cinerama was a widescreen movie format.)
+You can see the [panoramic] picture of the earth where you are, and also [another] planet [where] you are not, [where] you have never been, and also space between the other planets and the earth we live in.
+You can see it.

 So from this point, if you can see the [panoramic] picture of whole universe, including space and time, it means you can see through your human consciousness all sentient beings, already.
 Because you can see the [panoramic] picture of the whole universe.
-So in this [panoramic] picture of the whole universe, there are many beings exist, that is all sentient beings.
+So in this [panoramic] picture of the whole universe, there are many beings [that] exist; that is *all sentient beings*.
 So regardless of whether you are conscious of it or not, all sentient beings are already belonging to us, within our consciousness.

 So that’s why even the truth is not the truth completely separate from us, because truth is already recognized within our consciousness.
 So that’s why truth is called mind.

-So that mind is not kind of abstract mind, this mind is also human mind.
-This mind of the truth, mind of all sentient beings can be considered by human mind you can have.
+So that mind is not a kind of abstract mind, this mind is also human mind.
+This mind of the truth, mind of all sentient beings can be considered by the human mind you can have.
 So this mind is pretty common human mind.
 Within this human mind, there is a mind of the truth, where all sentient beings exist in peace, in harmony.

-That’s why Mahayana is the truth.
-Truth is the mind of all sentient beings.
+That’s why Mahayana is the truth, [and] truth is the mind of all sentient beings.

 So without learning the human mind, you don’t understand the truth, you don’t understand all sentient beings.

-And then the question is, mind of all sentient beings is what?
+And then the question is, *mind of all sentient beings* is what?

 Mind of all sentient beings is nothing but our mind.